facebook social icon

 Let me tell you about Stefan Thomas.
 Stefan Thomas forgot the password to a hard drive that contains 7002 Bitcoins.
 For the very, very few people who still don’t know about Bitcoin at the time of writing this article, that would be worth $160,929,066.60!
 Of course, when you read this, it could be a billion or zero, but this article isn’t about the fickle nature of Bitcoin.

 Imagine what you could do with that kind of money.
-Now, imagine what you would do if you forgot that password!
+Imagine what you would do if you forgot that password!
 Let’s not get too drastic here, as I’m happy to say that Stefan Thomas has made peace with the fact that he will probably never touch that money.
 (Huge respect for that self-actualization if you are reading this, Stefan!)

 In our quest to become more secure, passwords become less and less easy to remember.

 Let TeamPassword take care of securely remembering your company passwords, so you never have to deal with a “long lost password” again.
+Sign up for a free trial today!

 Table of Contents